-Social media management software meant for businesses might discover that they have an enormous potential audience with agencies; a company selling memorial items might not only have mourners as their customers, but also funeral homes or even veterinarians.
-And someone offering cooking classes might not only have couples looking for date nights, but college students and young professionals desperately trying to learn the basics.
+Social media management software meant for businesses might discover that they have an enormous potential audience with agencies; a company selling memorial items might have not only mourners as their customers, but also funeral homes or even veterinarians.
+And someone offering cooking classes might not only have couples looking for date nights but college students and young professionals desperately trying to learn the basics.

 How to Use Your Lead Gen Process to Improve Buyer Personas

 While your lead funnel should be shaped by what you know about your audience, it can also tell you an enormous amount about them, too.